 Cedar Shopping Centers, Inc. (the "Company") was organized in 1984 and elected to be taxed as a real estate investment trust ("REIT") in 1986.
 The Company focuses primarily on the ownership, operation, development and redevelopment of supermarket-anchored shopping centers in nine mid-Atlantic and New England states.
-At March 31, 2008, the Company owned 119 properties, aggregating approximately 12.0 million square feet of gross leasable area ("GLA").
+At June 30, 2008, the Company owned 119 properties, aggregating approximately 12.0 million square feet of gross leasable area ("GLA").

 Cedar Shopping Centers Partnership, L.P. (the "Operating Partnership") is the entity through which the Company conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
-At March 31, 2008 and December 31, 2007, respectively, the Company owned a 95.6% economic interest in, and is the sole general partner of, the Operating Partnership.
-The limited partners' interest in the Operating Partnership (4.4% at March 31, 2008 and December 31, 2007, respectively) is represented by Operating Partnership Units ("OP Units"), and is adjusted at the end of each reporting period to an amount equal to the limited partners' ownership percentage of the Operating Partnership's net equity.
-The approximately 2,030,000 OP Units outstanding at March 31, 2008 are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the respective holders on a one-to-one basis.
+At June 30, 2008 and December 31, 2007, respectively, the Company owned 95.7% and 95.6% economic interests in, and is the sole general partner of, the Operating Partnership.
+The limited partners' interest in the Operating Partnership (4.3% and 4.4% at June 30, 2008 and December 31, 2007, respectively) is represented by Operating Partnership Units ("OP Units"), and the carrying amount of such interest is adjusted at the end of each reporting period to an amount equal to the limited partners' ownership percentage of the Operating Partnership's net equity.
+The approximately 2,020,000 OP Units outstanding at June 30, 2008 are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the respective holders on a one-to-one basis.

 The consolidated financial statements include the accounts and operations of the Company, the Operating Partnership, its subsidiaries, and certain joint venture partnerships in which it participates.
-On January 3, 2008, the Company entered into a joint venture agreement, retaining a 75% general partnership interest, for the redevelopment of its shopping center in Bloomsburg, Pennsylvania, including adjacent land parcels.
+On January 3, 2008, the Company entered into a joint venture, in which it has a 75% general partnership interest, for the redevelopment of its shopping center and adjacent land parcels in Bloomsburg, Pennsylvania.
 On March 18, 2008, the Company acquired the remaining interests (three at 70% and one at 75%) in four properties previously owned in joint venture.
+On April 23, 2008, the Company entered into a joint venture, in which it has a 60% limited partnership interest, for the development of a shopping center in Hamilton Township (Stroudsburg), Pennsylvania.

-With respect to its ten consolidated operating joint ventures, the Company has general partnership interests of 20% (nine properties) and 75% (one property), and (i) as such entities are not variable-interest entities pursuant to the Financial Accounting Standards Board ("FASB") Interpretation No. 46R, "Consolidation of Variable Interest Entities" ("FIN 46R"), and (ii) as the Company is the sole general partner and exercises substantial operating control over these entities pursuant to Emerging Issues Task Force ("EITF") 04-05, "Determining Whether a General Partner, or General Partners as a Group, Controls a Limited Partnership or Similar Entity When the Limited Partners Have Certain Rights", the Company has determined that such partnerships should be consolidated for financial statement purposes.
+With respect to its ten consolidated operating joint ventures, the Company has general partnership interests of 20% in nine properties and 75% in one property.
+As (i) such entities are not variable-interest entities pursuant to the Financial Accounting Standards Board ("FASB") Interpretation No. 46R, "Consolidation of Variable Interest Entities" ("FIN 46R"), and as (ii) the Company is the sole general partner and exercises substantial operating control over these entities pursuant to Emerging Issues Task Force ("EITF") 04-05, "Determining Whether a General Partner, or General Partners as a Group, Controls a Limited Partnership or Similar Entity When the Limited Partners Have Certain Rights", the Company has determined that such entities should be consolidated for financial statement purposes.
 EITF 04-05 provides a framework for determining whether a general partner controls, and should consolidate, a limited partnership or similar entity in which it owns a minority interest.